khalid-naami/khalid-naami.github.io/blog/2026-04-23-cash-secured-put-acquiring-assets-discount.md

 # The Cash-Secured Put: Acquiring Assets at a Discount

-The traditional approach to value investing is to find a great company, set a limit order at a lower price, and wait.
-The fatal flaw in this approach is the opportunity cost: your capital sits idle, earning nothing while you wait for a dip that may never come.
+Waiting for a dip with a limit order is an amateur’s game.
+The **Cash-Secured Put** is how professionals get paid to wait for the prices they want.
+It is the ultimate fusion of value investing and derivative income, turning opportunity cost into immediate cash flow while you wait for the market to come to you.

 The quantitative analyst refuses to let capital sit idle.
 Instead of waiting for free, the academic trader uses the **Cash-Secured Put** strategy to literally get paid while waiting to buy an asset at a discount.
 It is the ultimate fusion of fundamental value investing and quantitative options mechanics.